 8. The sponsored rider agrees to write a thank-you note to CDS immediately upon

 completion of the clinic.
 Because these notes are published in the CDS

 As a sponsored participant in the clinic and a representative of SBC-CDS, the

-B. SBC-CDS Education Grant Program
+B. SBC-CDS Education Program

-1. Eligibility: This program is open to any chapter member in good standing who has actively supported the chapter with at least 4 hours of volunteer work within the last 12 months.
+committee service or at least 4 hours of volunteer work within the last 12 months.

 C. SBC-CDS Horse Shows